 How to cook

 Canned chickpeas (and those packaged in the produce section) are pre-cooked and ready to eat.
+Perfectly convenient for all of these Vegan Chickpea Recipes.
 It is recommended to drain the can and rinse the beans under cold water very well to remove any excess sodium.

 For dried varieties, if you plant on cooking on the stove top, you’ll want to soak them first.
 Place the beans in a large bowl and cover them by at least several inches with water.
 Let them soak for 8 to 12 hours or overnight.
 Drain and rinse.